coodoo-workhorse/workhorse/README.md

     }
 }
 ```
-With the schedule above a `ExampleWorker` job is created at second 30 of every minute in the queue to be be processed like any normal job.
+With the schedule above an execution of a job `ExampleWorker` is created at second 30 of every minute.

 #### Time Zones
 The cron expressions above use the Time Zone defined in `WorkhorseConfig` [look](link to WorkhorseConfig)!.
-The default is for example `UTC`.
+The default Time Zone is for example `UTC`.
-You can update it to correspond it to your Time [look](Link to update configuration)!.
+You can update it to correspond it to your Local Time.

 ### Batch-Jobs
-A batch-job is a group of background jobs executions that is created atomically and considered as a single entity.
-The Batch Job is finished if all job's executions are finished.
-The job executions within a batch can be parallel executed.
+A Batch-Job is a group of executions of a single Worker that is created atomically and considered as a single entity.
+The Batch-Job is finished if all these executions are finished.
+Futhermore the executions within a Batch-Job can be executed parallel .

 #### How to use
-To create a Batch-job, just call the function `createBatchExecutions(List<T> parameterList)`on your worker instance.
-It takes as an argument the list of parameter for which Executions have to be created.
+To create a Batch-Job, just call the function `createBatchExecutions(List<T> parameterList)`on your worker instance.
+It takes as argument the list of parameter for which Executions have to be created.

 #### Example
-Let us take as Example a list of users as Excel spreadsheet to load into our database.
-This spreadsheet has tousand of rows and each row required a few seconds of processing.
+Let us take as example a list of users as Excel spreadsheet to load into our database.
+This spreadsheet has thousand of rows and each row requires a few seconds of processing.
 In this case rather than process this spreadsheet as one normal job, we can break up the Excel spreadsheet into one job per row and get the benefit of parallelism offer by `Batch-Jobs` to significantly speed up the data load.
-In the following example we suppose, we have created a Worker `LoadDataWorker` that take one row of a spreadsheet as parameter to load the content into a database.
+In the following source code we suppose, we have created a Worker `LoadDataWorker` that takes one row of a spreadsheet as parameter to load the content into our database.

 ```java
 @Inject